-Then we check the address settings of each engine (screen "I41").
+Then we check the address settings of each motor (screen "I41").
 The procedure is identical to that described in chapter 4.7.2. for AC motors equipped with inverters.
-The motors of the supply fans are marked with the letter "s" and those of the exhaust fans with the letter "r".
-Each engine is described with two numbers: the first one specifies the fan number in the set, the second one is in the ModBUS network.
+Each motor is described with two numbers: the first one specifies the fan number in the set, the second one is in the ModBUS network.
 The addresses of each fan should be confirmed in the diagram generated together with the AHU selection card.
-In our example below, engine 1 has address 2, engine 2 has address 5.